 The first World COPD Day was held in 2002.
 Each year organizers in more than 50 countries worldwide have carried out activities, making the day one of the world's most important COPD awareness and education events.

-World COPD Day 2012 took place on Wednesday, November 14 around the theme “It’s Not Too Late.”
+World COPD Day 2015 will take place on Wednesday, November 18 around the theme “It’s Not Too Late.”
 This positive message was chosen to emphasize the meaningful actions people can take to improve their respiratory health, at any stage before or after a COPD diagnosis.

-While GOLD’s international materials emphasized the broad slogan “It’s Not Too Late,” individual activity organizers had the opportunity to adapt the slogan in various ways to target specific messages to their audiences.
+Individual activity organizers can also adapt the slogan in various ways to target specific messages to their audiences.
 For example--

 For people with symptoms who have not been diagnosed: